tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * This plugin will run in trial mode, but you can create an account at the MythX website and configure the plugin credentials.

-* Registration is easy (and free), it's simply providing an email and signing a message with MetaMask, but this is optional.
+* Registration is easy (and free); it's simply providing an email and signing a message with MetaMask, but this is optional.

 * We can use this tool for unlimited scans.
-We would only need to pay for this tool for increased analysis that uses other tools behind the scenes, besides the open-source Mythril tool.
+We would only need to pay for this tool for increased analysis using other tools behind the scenes, besides the open-source Mythril tool.

 Now, time to use an old contract as an example of what a vulnerable contract could look like.
 Create a new file called `ArcadeTokenVulnerable.sol` and populate it with the [file linked above](Activities/06-Ins_Security/Solved/ArcadeTokenVulnerable.sol).

-* Remember this contract we wrote back when we first learned how tokens worked?
+* Remember this contract that we wrote back when we first learned how tokens worked?

 * Remember how we had an integer underflow/overflow vulnerability that allowed us to hack our token balances?